 Touring the Hula Lake Park

-The Hula Lake Park is open every day of the week.
+Hula Lake Park is open every day of the week.
 The entrance fee is minimal (about $1.5) for local food supply.
-The reserve offers guided tours, rentals of golf carts, bicycles, quad cycles, and a ride on the ‘Mystery Wagon’ – a camouflaged wagon drawn by a tractor, which passes right next to the birds.
+The reserve offers guided tours, golf carts, bicycle and quad-cycle rentals, and a ride on the ‘Mystery Wagon’ – a hidden wagon drawn by a tractor that passes right next to the birds.

 A tour of Hula Lake Park can be combined with a day tour in the north.